Relativistic quantum chemistry: History

 Beginning in 1935, Bertha Swirles described a relativistic treatment of a many-electron system, despite Paul Dirac's 1929 assertion that the only imperfections remaining in quantum mechanics "give rise to difficulties only when high-speed particles are involved and are therefore of no importance in the consideration of the atomic and molecular structure and ordinary chemical reactions in which it is, indeed, usually sufficiently accurate if one neglects relativity variation of mass and velocity and assumes only Coulomb forces between the various electrons and atomic nuclei".

 Theoretical chemists by and large agreed with Dirac's sentiment until the 1970s, when relativistic effects were observed in heavy elements.
 The Schrödinger equation had been developed without considering relativity in Schrödinger's 1926 article.
 Relativistic corrections were made to the Schrödinger equation (see Klein–Gordon equation) to describe the fine structure of atomic spectra, but this development and others did not immediately trickle into the chemical community.
 Since atomic spectral lines were largely in the realm of physics and not in that of chemistry, most chemists were unfamiliar with relativistic quantum mechanics, and their attention was on lighter elements typical for the organic chemistry focus of the time.

-Dirac's opinion on the role relativistic quantum mechanics would play for chemical systems is wrong for two reasons.
+Dirac's opinion on the role relativistic quantum mechanics would play for chemical systems has been largely dismissed for two main reasons.
 First, electrons in s and p atomic orbitals travel at a significant fraction of the speed of light.
 Second, relativistic effects give rise to indirect consequences that are especially evident for d and f atomic orbitals.